datascientistasociety/ServiceManual/Policies/Roles.md

 #Roles#

+All roles
+put activity in the logs
+maintain a documentation page

 ##The President is reponsible for the open organization## [ANNA]
 * Represents the Society to other groups and stakeholders
 * Ultimately manages the relationships with the platforms